zachvalenta/jvns.ca/content/post/2019-02-16---con-2019--submit-a-talk-.markdown

 ### !!Con is inclusive

 The other big thing about !!Con is that we think computing should include everyone.
-To make !!Con a space where everyone can, we
+To make !!Con a space where everyone can participate, we

 * have open captioning for all talks (so that people who can't hear well can read the text of the talk as it's happening).
 This turns out to be great for LOTS of people -- if you just weren't paying attention for a second, you can look at the live transcript to see what you missed!
+* pay our speakers & pay for speaker travel
 * have a code of conduct (of course)
 * use the RC [social rules](https://www.recurse.com/social-rules)
 * make sure our washrooms work for people of all genders